Spouses, Domestic Partners and Children

 - U.S. Student Grantee 2016-2017

 A married partner of the grantee normally qualifies for a Finnish residence permit.
-Also a live-in-partner can qualify for a Finnish residence permit, if you can prove that you have been living together for at least two years.
-For instance a copy of an apartment lease could work as proof.
+A live-in-partner can also qualify for a Finnish residence permit, so long as you can prove that you have been living together for at least two years.
+For instance, a copy of a signed and shared apartment lease could work as proof.

-If the grantee’s spouse also moves to Finland, the spouse is usually asked to present a marriage certificate at the local register office maistraatti in Finland.
-To do this, you should bring from the U.S. a marriage certificate to which a notary public has affixed the notary seal.
-You also need to have an apostille with the certificate (for maistraatti registration purposes) issued by the proper authority.
+If the grantee’s spouse also moves to Finland, the spouse is usually asked to present a marriage certificate at the Digital and Population Data Services Agency (The Finnish Digital Agency) in Finland.
+To do this, you should bring a marriage certificate with you from the U.S. to which a notary public has affixed the notary seal.
+You also need to have an apostille with the certificate (for the Finnish Digital Agency registration purposes) issued by the proper authority.